 --name-from-first does).
 The signatures will be placed

-This computes signatures for all individual FASTA sequences in
+This creates signatures for all individual FASTA sequences in

 names them based on their FASTA headers, and places them all in a single